Hacker0x01/docs.hackerone.com/docs/programs/retesting.md

 id: "programs/retesting"
 ---

 As programs receive vulnerability reports and work on deploying fixes, they need proof that their vulnerabilities have actually been fixed.
 Retesting is a good way to secure the protection of your asset’s data by asking hackers to verify whether a fix has been made.
 With retesting, you can elect to have hackers retest your vulnerabilities to verify the fixes.
-The hacker that participates in the retest will receive a bounty upon completion.

-> Retesting is available as an add-on.
-To learn more about adding Retesting to your program, contact your account manager.
+> HackerOne Response programs will have access to triage retesting, where HackerOne's triage team will retest the vulnerabilities to verify the fixes instead of hackers.

 ### How it Works
 To have hackers retest a vulnerability:
 1. Choose the report in your inbox that you want to assign a hacker to retest.
 2. Change the action picker to **Request retest**.